Addepto/Keras-FasterRCNN/README.md

 python test_frcnn.py -p /path/to/test_data/
 ```
 - Data augmentation can be applied by specifying `--hf` for horizontal flips, `--vf` for vertical flips and `--rot` for 90 degree rotations
-- Both tensorflow and theano backend are available
+- Both tensorflow and theano backends are available